When configuring escalation rules, when should I enable the additional options?

 Note: For the Recalculate feature to be meaningful, you must select a relative time value that is not static.
 If you select a static value (such as Time Created) for your rule, the escalation schedule will not be recalculated because the Time Created value remains constant even when the object is updated.
 If, however, you select Time Updated, escalation will be rescheduled because the Time Updated value changes when the object is updated.

-For additional information, refer to the 'Adding rules for escalation' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Adding rules for escalation' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.